Gonzih/presentation-tool/PRESENTATION.md

 # Advanced optimization mode

 * Advanced compilation is not so scary once you understand what is going on underneath
-* Writing extern files is easy
+* Writing extern files looks like this:

 ```javascript
 var window = {};
 window._gaq = function(arg) {};
 ```

+* Extern file will guarantee that closure compiler will not rename those calls (helpful when you use external JS libraries)

 <!--slide-->